 Friends School firmly believes that in-person instruction is best for students.
 Therefore, once vaccines are readily available for all students, Friends School will no longer offer a remote learning plan except in special circumstances.
-Since vaccines are available for all children 12 and older, Friends School will no longer offer a remote learning plan for any student who is 12 or older unless extenuating circumstances apply.
-Friends School will continue offering remote learning for K-5 for the entirety of the 2021-2022 school year but again, in person learning is best.
+Since vaccines are available for all children 6 months and older, Friends School will no longer offer a remote learning plan for any student, unless extenuating circumstances apply.

-When an entire classroom must quarantine, teachers will offer remote learning during the quarantine period.
+If an entire classroom must quarantine, teachers will offer remote learning during the quarantine period.